Frequently asked questions answered

 Once you have decided you like a particular sport then we can give you advice on the various types of clothing on offer.

 Who is it for?

 The North Northumberland and Scottish Borders area is the ideal venue for the first time explorer, as well as the more experienced outdoor enthusiast.
 Families, couples, individuals and small groups are welcome.
-Our School group numbers are kept to a max of 13.
 Larger groups will be split into groups of this size in various locations so as not to provide too big an impact on one site.